roboscienceorg/book/source/Simulation/index.rst

 intended for very high precision work (and does not support 3D).
 For those applications, we suggest Gazebo (see appendix).

+Following the overview and examples with Veranda, we will cover some standard techniques in simulation.
+It is very helpful to understand what is going on inside the simulator.
+It also is very useful to know how to create your own simulation when none of the current simulation tools will suffice.

 .. toctree::
    :maxdepth: 1

+   Start
    SimulatingMotion
    MovingDifferential
    GroundRobotWorld